Report an Error

 ATI Radeon X800 GTO AGP

 The Radeon X800 GTO AGP was a graphics card by ATI, launched in October 2005.
-Built on the 110 nm process, and based on the R430 graphics processor, the card supports DirectX 9.0b.
+Built on the 110 nm process, and based on the R430 graphics processor, in its R430 GTO variant, the card supports DirectX 9.0b.
 The R430 graphics processor is an average sized chip with a die area of 240 mm² and 160 million transistors.
 It features 12 pixel shaders and 6 vertex shaders, 12 texture mapping units and 12 ROPs.
 Due to the lack of unified shaders you will not be able to run recent games at all (which require unified shader/DX10+ support).
 ATI has placed 256 MB GDDR3 memory on the card, which are connected using a 256-bit memory interface.
 The GPU is operating at a frequency of 400 MHz, memory is running at 490 MHz.

 We recommend the ATI Radeon X800 GTO AGP for gaming with highest details at resolutions up to, and including, 800x600.